110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 Instructor(s): S. Adler Prerequisite(s): None

 Restrictions: This course is intended for 4th year medical students, but is open to any student at UCSF.
 Please contact course coordinator for details.
-Activities: Block Elective
+Activities: Direct - Project, Direct - Clinical Experience/Patient Contact

 This elective takes an integrative and interprofessional approach to relationship-centered EOL care, cross-cultural understandings of death, and the spiritual dimension of dying.
 Highlights include didactic and experiential core seminars, presentations by EOL care providers, hospice visits, and the exploration of personal understandings and transformational opportunities of EOL care through the discussion of literature, writing, and reflection.
 (ENROLLMENT MINIMUM: 15 STUDENTS)